 Our molecular selves

-A video, including 3D animations, One of the National Human Genome Research Institute’s online education resources.
+A video, including 3D animations, produced as one of the National Human Genome Research Institute’s online education resources.

 The Virtual Genetics Education Centre